 Ho Chi Minh & South: November to February

 July and August are high season.
 Monsoon rains are common.
 It’s really cold in Hanoi and northern Vietnam during January so avoid those months especially if you want to swim in Ha Long Bay.
-Due to climate change, there was a massive cyclone in the Philippines that caused a massive amount of rain in Central Vietnam this January when I started my trip.
-It was pretty miserable for a week so I don’t recommend going in January.

-Cost of Vietnam
+The Cost of Traveling in Vietnam for a Month

 Average Transport Costs: overnight buses ($15); overnight trains ($30) and the ferry roundtrip to Phu Quoc was $20.